yana-safonova/PatchWorkPlot/README.md

 `--cmap NAME`: the name of coloring map used for visualization of alignments.
 The minimum and maximum values of percent identity thresholds (`min-pi` and `max-pi`) will be used to determine the color of the alignment:
 - Alignments with percent identity below `min-pi` will be shown using the leftmost color in the coloring cmap.
 - Alignments with percent identity above `max-pi` will be shown using the rightmost color in the coloring map.
-- Alignments with percent identity between `min-pi` and `max-pi` will be projected onto the coloring map and colored accorndgly.
+- Alignments with percent identity between `min-pi` and `max-pi` will be projected onto the coloring map and colored accordingly.

 For the list of available coloring maps, please refer to the [Matplotlib documentation](https://matplotlib.org/stable/users/explain/colors/colormaps.html).
 Default: `Spectral`.